 - The main US export products to COMESA markets: Machinery, Aircraft, Cereals, Vehicles, and Petroleum

 - The total US foreign direct investment in the COMESA region: 27

-The total goods exports (Common Market for Eastern and Southern Africa to the US):
+The total goods export (Common Market for Eastern and Southern Africa to the US):

 5.7 billion USD

-The Agreement United States-COMESA belongs to the African Civilization
+The Agreement United States-COMESA belongs to the African Civilisation

 and the North American